mmis1000/json-server-split/README.md

 The data never writes back to disk and gone after the reload.

+### Middleware pointed to directory

+`middlewares` option can now be pointed to a directory instead of a file.

+Only the top level files in that directory will be loaded as middlewares.
+But any changed file in that will triggers a reload when `--watch` option is used

 ### Custom routes

 Instead of use the json server as library and hook yourself.